Kiran-viswanadhapalli/Multi-Turn-Chatbot-with-Persistent-Memory/README.md

 ## 📄 License

-This project can be released under the MIT License.
+This project is Licensed under the MIT License.

 <div align="center">